4d/docs/website/translated_docs/pt/ORDA/ordaClasses.md

 When creating or editing data model classes, you must pay attention to the following rules:

 - Since they are used to define automatic DataClass class names in the **cs** [class store](Concepts/classes.md#class-stores), 4D tables must be named in order to avoid any conflict in the **cs** namespace.
-In particular:
+Em particular:
     - Do not give the same name to a 4D table and to a [user class name](Concepts/classes.md#class-names).
 If such a case occurs, the constructor of the user class becomes unusable (a warning is returned by the compiler).
     - Do not use a reserved name for a 4D table (e.g., "DataClass").